LinqToDB4iSeries/Linq2DB4iSeries/README.md

 ### Prerequisits

-The IBM ADO.net providers are include with iSeries Access Client Solutions for Windows package(https://www-01.ibm.com/marketing/iwm/platform/mrs/assets?source=swg-ia) which will need to be installed onto each machine that runs the software.
-The DB2 ADO.net providers can be downloaded either as a full downlad with the IBM Data Server Client package (.net framework only) or through nuget as the IBM.Data.DB.Provider (.net framework) or the IBM.Data.DB2.Core (.net core).
+The IBM i Series ADO.net providers (Native, ODBC, Oledb) are included with iSeries Access Client Solutions for Windows package(https://www-01.ibm.com/marketing/iwm/platform/mrs/assets?source=swg-ia) which will need to be installed onto each machine that runs the software.
+The ODBC driver is also available for linux.

+For the DB2 ADO.net providers there are the following options
+- Full download of the IBM Data Server Client package (.net framework only - requires installation on each server and developer machine)
+- IBM.Data.DB.Provider nuget package (.net framework - versions 11.1 and 11.5 supported)
+- IBM.Data.DB2.Core nuget package (.net core -  versions 11.1 and 11.5 supported -  linux and macosx supported through IBM.Data.DB2.Core-lnx and IBM.Data.DB2.Core-osx)
+- Net.IBM.Data.DB2 nuget package (.net - versions 11.5 and later supported - linux and macosx supported through Net.IBM.Data.Db2-lnx and Net.IBM.Data.Db2-osx)

+For DB2Connect a license file is required (named db2consv_ee.lic).
+For the full IBM Data Server Client the license can be installed using the license manager application included with the package (db2licm -a <license_file>).
+For the nuget packages, the license file should be placed in the clidriver/license folder under the application base folder.

+To include DB2 drivers properly, check the linq2db.Providers.props files in this repository for the relevant target frameworks.

 ### Providers